Tyne Theatre and Opera House is part of a national initiative launched by Theatres Trust to prevent the permanent closure of hundreds of UK theatres.

 Why are we crowdfunding?

 Like many theatres and venues around the country, COVID-19 has put us at risk of permanent closure.
-We are desperate to start operating again and despite us having taken our first steps to a limited reopening, need help to ensure that we are able to continue to bring arts and entertainment to audiences, once this unprecedented situation has come to an end.
+To have a future, we need help to ensure that we are able to continue to bring arts and entertainment to audiences, during times of restrictions, as well as when this unprecedented situation has come to an end.

-Since 2015, the Theatre has operated as a privately run, not-for-profit business and does not receive any funding or subsidies.
+Since 2015, the Theatre has operated as a privately run, not-for-profit business.
 All profits and funds raised are reinvested into the Theatre with the aim to return it to its former glory, ensuring that it is maintained for future generations.
-Essential repairs and improvements such as upgrading auditorium seating, improving toilet facilities and updating the lighting system have already been started but we need help to continue.
-Under current restrictions we're prevented from being able to open in a financially viable way.
-We're in need of funds to help future-proof the Tyne Theatre & Opera House as an independent venue and protect the jobs of our small, dedicated team of staff.
+Essential repairs and improvements such as upgrading auditorium seating, improving toilet facilities, and updating the lighting system have already been started.
+We are now working towards funding the reconfiguration of unused office space into additional customer use areas, refurbishment to provide performance space for smaller events and enhancing our building for use during both socially distancing and full capacity use moving forward.
+We're in need of funds to help continue this work to future-proof the Tyne Theatre & Opera House as an independent venue.

 About Tyne Theatre & Opera House